adrianblynch/thoughts-n-findings-on-promises/README.md

 }
 ```

-Promise give you back a nicer way to compose async functions.
+Promises give you back a nicer way to compose async functions.

 An exercise for you.
 Write some code to talk to an API over HTTP in JavaScript.
 Here's the API: